dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 ---

-**Before installing:**
+Before installing:

 ****THIS README.md IS PROVIDED FOR DEVELOPMENT PURPOSES.
 I AM NOT RESPONSIBLE FOR ANY DAMAGE, DATA LOSS, OR BRICKED DEVICES THAT MAY OCCUR DURING OR AFTER THE INSTALLING PROCESS FOR ANY REASON, UNDER ANY CIRCUMSTANCE, WITH NO EXCEPTIONS.****

-If you're worried about installing, install manually in the store or install third-party webapps in WebIDE.
+If you're worried about installing, install manually in the store or third-party webapps in WebIDE.

 <details>